msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     ![alt text](https://i.imgur.com/FjbnKmG.png)

-    The bulk of players do not raid heal with Lifebloom or Rejuv.
-The bulk of players roll Lifebloom on the main tank, with 60-80% of their HPS coming from Regrowth.
+    The bulk of players do not raid heal with Lifebloom or Rejuv, and instead roll Lifebloom on the main tank with 60-80% of their HPS coming from Regrowth.
     </p></details>

   - <details><summary>Q. What percentage of players are rolling Lifebloom on the tank?</summary><p>